svmk-data-science/tess-ensemble-classification/README.md

 ## Threshold Optimisation

+While the optimal threshold (~0.464) was identified using Youden's J Statistic, its practical impact is best understood through its effect on classification behaviour.
+At this operating point, the ensemble model achieves a strong balance between sensitvity and specificity as reflected in the confusion matrix and associated metrics.

+The selected threshold introduces a slight bias toward higher recall, enabling the model to priortise the detection of true exoplanet candidates while maintaining acceptable false positive rates.
+This trade-off is appropriate in scientific screening contexts, where the cost of missed detection outweighs the cost of additional follow-up analysis.

+Importantly, the threshold remains flexible depending on operational priorities, allowing the ensemble model to be adapted to different stages of the discovery pipeline.
+Lower thresholds may further increase sensitivity when maximising discoveries while higher thresholds may improve precision in resource-constrained validation settings.

 ## Model Interpretability
 To understand which features most strongly influenced classification decisions, SHAP (Shapely Additive Explanation) values were computed for the ensemble model.